ebajcar/web10199_worksheets/syst10199/worksheets/set08.md

 #### Registration form
 - Using the w3schools How To - register form [https://www.w3schools.com/howto/howto_css_register_form.asp](https://www.w3schools.com/howto/howto_css_register_form.asp)
-- design a modal login that will display on the public index page when the user clicks on the "become a member" navigation link [https://www.w3schools.com/howto/tryit.asp?filename=tryhow_css_register_form](https://www.w3schools.com/howto/tryit.asp?filename=tryhow_css_register_form)
+- design a registration form that will display on the public index page when the user clicks on the "become a member" navigation link [https://www.w3schools.com/howto/tryit.asp?filename=tryhow_css_register_form](https://www.w3schools.com/howto/tryit.asp?filename=tryhow_css_register_form)
 - adjust the color scheme to match the rest of the website
 - add the following input fields: first name, last name, phone, country (add validation constraints)
 - add JS functionality to guide the user to pick a strong password (you can reduce the length to 6)